 Pricing

 Extentos is free.
-There is no paid tier at launch.
+There is no paid tier.

-• LocalSimTransport — the on-phone simulator that wraps Meta's Mock Device Kit (mwdat-mockdevice / MWDATMockDevice)
+LocalSimTransport— the on-phone simulator that wraps Meta's Mock Device Kit (mwdat-mockdevice/MWDATMockDevice)- Code generation and

 These never expire, never charge, and require no Extentos account.

-• Free, email-only.
-No payment, no credit card, no upfront commitment.
+- No payment, no card, no paid tier.
+Sign-in is the entire commitment.

 Real hardware testing